 Nearly all Theory clothes have Lycra in them.
-Why
+Why is that?

 So that women can have a feminine-looking suit, fitted and sexy.
 Most of our customers are busy women whose wardrobes are mainly Theory—it’s an easy, one-stop shop.
 Some stay-at-home moms, too—we’re on the Upper West Side.

 Are there any regulars?

 Random old women who live in rent-stabilized apartments who just want to talk.
 They’ll stop in and reminisce about their past for an hour.
 It’s uncomfortable.